Finitary codings for the random-cluster model and other infinite-range monotone models: Proofs of main results

 The spin representation is related to the original model in the following manner: if $\sigma$ is distributed as $\mu_V^\tau$, then its `domain walls', or the lines that separate $+$ from $-$, are distributed as $\nu_{\Omega,n,x}$ (see \cite[Proposition 3]{duminil2017macroscopic} for more details).

 \begin{proof}[Proof of Theorem \ref{thm:loop-model}] The family of measures $\{\mu_V^{\tau}\}_{V \subset \VV \text{ finite}, \, \tau \in \Omega^+\cup \Omega^-}$ defines an upwards-downwards specification.
 It is shown in~\cite[Theorem~4]{duminil2017macroscopic} that the spin representation is monotonic whenever $n \ge 1$ and $nx^2 \le 1$.
 Thus, we can define the infinite-volume limits $\mu^+$ and $\mu^-$, which are the largest and smallest possible measures, respectively.
-The domain walls of $\mu^+$ and $\mu^-$ are both distributed as $\nu_{n,x}$.
-The operation that maps a spin configuration to its domain walls has a finite coding radius, and therefore Lemma~\ref{lem:Vertextoedge} allows us to transfer any coding properties of $\mu^+$ or $\mu^-$ to $\nu_{n,x}$.
+The domain walls of $\mu^+$ and $\mu^-$ are both distributed as $\nu_{n,x}$, the unique periodic Gibbs measure of the loop $O(n)$ model.
+The operation that maps a spin configuration to its domain walls has a finite coding radius, and therefore Lemma~\ref{lem:Vertextoedge} allows us to transfer coding properties of $\mu^+$ or $\mu^-$ to $\nu_{n,x}$.

 The upwards-downwards specification satisfies the finite-energy property, and is therefore irreducible, and is clearly invariant under all automorphisms of $\bbT$.
 We also note that the automorphism group of the line graph of $\mathbb{H}$ (which is isomorphic to the Kagome lattice) is naturally identified with the automorphism group of $\bbT$.
-With this in mind, the first item of Theorem \ref{thm:loop-model} follows from the first item of Theorem \ref{thm:coding-for-specs}.
-For the second item of Theorem \ref{thm:loop-model}, we note that $\mu^+ = \mu^-$ when $n \in [1,2]$ and $x =x_c(n)$, as was shown in \cite{duminil2017macroscopic} (see the last sentence in the paragraph after Theorem 5). \end{proof}
+With this in mind, the first part of Theorem \ref{thm:loop-model} follows from the first item of Theorem \ref{thm:coding-for-specs}.
+For the second part of Theorem \ref{thm:loop-model}, we note that $\mu^+ = \mu^-$ when $n \in [1,2]$ and $x =x_c(n)$, as was shown in \cite{duminil2017macroscopic} (see the last sentence in the paragraph after Theorem 5 in that paper), so that the result follows from the second item of Theorem \ref{thm:coding-for-specs}. \end{proof}